 Hopkins spent most of her career in Sales and Marketing management, so much of the focus is on the customer side of things.
 She shares, my past roles were focused on customer marketing and making sure that we are communicating effectively.

-In her prior role at Ipswitch (now Progress), she notes, the lack of concentration on customer success became apparent that you need to deal with disparate silos within the company, especially if you have different products you are going to market and sell.
+In her prior role at Ipswitch (now Progress), she notes that the lack of concentration on customer success became apparent that you need to deal with disparate silos within the company, especially if you have different products to market and sell.

 When she joined Lola.com, she points out that a year ago, they had a handful of customers; now, they have hundreds of customers and thousands of users.
-As that expansion happened, she asked Mike Volpe, CEO of Lola, if she could have the CS team be a part of her marketing team.
+As that expansion happened, she asked Mike Volpe, CEO of Lola, to have the CS team be a part of her marketing team.

-Hopkins says, for the CSMs to be of great value, they need to have access to the website, content management systems, email support - to drive meaningful customer engagement.
+Hopkins says that for the CSMs to be of great value, they need to access the website, content management systems, and email support to drive meaningful customer engagement.

 I felt that is the only way for CSMs to be effectively managing their role is to be part of the marketing team.
-If CS is part of another team in the organization, they wouldn't know what they didn't know.
+If CS is part of another organization team, they wouldn't know what they didn't know.

-So, being part of the marketing team, everybody pitches the same: from the content team, marketing operations, the website team, so in everything we do, is focused on making customers successful.
+So, being part of the marketing team, everybody pitches the same: from the content team, marketing operations, the website team, so everything we do is focused on making customers successful.